ombulabs/blog/_posts/2016-06-06-introducing-pecas.markdown

 author: "etagwerker"
 ---

-At [Ombu Labs](https://www.ombulabs.com) we are big fans and happy customers of [Noko](https://nokotime.com/).
+At [OmbuLabs](https://www.ombulabs.com) we are big fans and happy customers of [Noko](https://nokotime.com/).
 We use their widget to track all the hours that we spend on client projects,
 [open source](https://www.ombulabs.com/#open-source) development, and [our own products](https://www.ombulabs.com/#products).

-Today I'm happy to introduce [Pecas, time tracking leaderboards for Noko](http://ombulabs.github.io/pecas/)! **Pecas** is an [open source](http://github.com/ombulabs/pecas) tool that integrates with your account and generates beautiful leaderboards per project and per teammate.
+Today I'm happy to introduce [Pecas, time tracking leaderboards for Noko](http://fastruby.github.io/pecas/)! **Pecas** is an [open source](http://github.com/fastruby/pecas) tool that integrates with your account and generates beautiful leaderboards per project and per teammate.

 Here is a sample dashboard for all your projects: